Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Abstract

 \section{Abstract}

 {Understanding the statistical properties of synchrotron emission from our Galaxy is valuable from the perspective of observations targeting signals of cosmological origin, as well as for understanding physical processes in our Galaxy.
-In this work, we extend the analysis of~\cite{Rahman:2021azv} to - (a) all-sky observed maps at different frequencies provided by WMAP, Planck and Stockert-Villa, (b) component separated synchrotron maps provided by WMAP, Planck and BeyondPlanck, and (c) component separated polarization maps provided by WMAP and Planck.
-Our main goals are to understand the variation of morphological properties with frequency, test the agreement between different component separation pipelines, and understand the nature of non-Gaussianity and statistical isotropy of synchrotron fluctuations towards smaller scales.
+In this work, we extend the analysis of Rahman et al.~\cite{Rahman:2021azv} to --- (a) all-sky observed maps of total foreground emissions at different frequencies provided by \wmap, \planck~and \texttt{Stockert-Villa}, (b) component separated synchrotron temperature maps provided by \wmap, \planck~and \BP, and (c) component separated polarization maps provided by \wmap~and \planck.
 The tools we use are Minkowski functionals and tensors.
-We find that the frequency maps exhibit large variation of the morphological features, which persist after smoothing the maps at different scales.
-These differences are most likely due to the presence of different foreground components besides synchrotron.
-For the component separated synchrotron temperature maps, we find that towards small scales, BeyondPlanck and WMAP \texttt{MCMC-e} maps exhibit relatively good agreement with the Haslam map.
-We also find that all maps exhibit kurtosis-type non-Gaussianity in agreement with the Haslam map.
-However, the levels of deviations are much higher except for WMAP \texttt{MCMC-e} and BeyondPlanck, which are comparable.
-We also find that the component separated maps tend towards isotropy on smaller scales, except for Planck and WMAP \texttt{MCMC-c} and \texttt{g} maps.
-The smaller scale non-Gaussian deviations of $E$ and $B$-mode polarization maps from WMAP and Planck are found to agree well with the kurtosis-type non-Gaussianity.}
+Our main goals are twofold.
+First, we determine the variation of morphological properties of the total foreground maps with observing frequency and compare with simulations.
+This study elucidates how the morphology varies with frequency due to the relative dominance of different foreground components at different frequencies.
+Secondly, we determine the nature of non-Gaussianity and statistical isotropy of synchrotron fluctuations towards smaller scales using various component separated synchrotron temperature and polarization maps.
+We find that all maps exhibit kurtosis-type non-Gaussianity, in agreement with the \has~map.
+This result can be an important input for the modelling of small-scale synchrotron fluctuations for component separation pipelines.
+This also suggests that residual synchrotron contamination in CMB will manifest as kurtosis and will not be captured by three-point statistics.
+From a comparison of the different component separated maps, we find that \BP~and \wmap~\mcmc-\texttt{e} agree well with \has~at all scales.
+The other maps show differences of varying statistical significance.
+Our analysis suggests a combination of residual AME and/or free-free emissions and point sources as contributing to these differences, and underscores the need for further improvement of the pipelines. }